-- Logo designs should be finalized and in the format of a high-resolution .eps.
-We will accept .jpg, .gif, and .tif file formats for the February 15th deadline.
-However, if selected by the committee, your logo will need to be converted to.eps by Friday, February 24th and emailed to Jane Rhyner (email@example.com).
-If you are unsure of how to convert files to this format, please contact the Digital Media Center.
+- Logo designs should be finalized and in the format of a high-resolution .eps or .ai file.
+Applications with the wrong file format will not be considered for this grant.
+Please send your logo to Calvin Smith (firstname.lastname@example.org) after you have submitted your application on Hopkins Groups.
+If you are unsure of how to convert files to the acceptable formats, please contact the Digital Media Center.
 DO NOT submit a customink.com design.

 - Only 1 or 2 color designs for the front of the shirt will be accepted.